ththJang/PUxH/README.md

+# PUxH
-Polarizable Split-Charge Equilibration for Accurate Modeling of Non-Bonded Interactions doi.org/
+### Polarizable Split-Charge Equilibration for Accurate Modeling of Non-Bonded Interactions
+doi.org/

-# Installation
+## Installation

 This repository provides a patch for installing **PUxH** in LAMMPS, together with example bulk structures.